-Given that tumescent anesthesia and cutting, are not required for VenaSeal procedure, bruising and pain are significantly reduced, allowing a short recovery period.
-Normally, patients can go back to their regular activities following VenaSeal procedure with only a bandage over a small incision.
-Generally, compression stockings are not required after the procedure, but in some cases, the doctor may ask the patients to wear them.
+Given that tumescent anesthesia is not required for VenaSeal procedure, bruising and pain are significantly reduced, allowing a short recovery period.
+Normally, patients can go back to their regular activities following VenaSeal procedure with only a bandage over the leg.
+The bandage must be kept on for three days.
+A compression stocking is highly recommended to be worn after the bandage comes off, for four days.

-If you have been experiencing discomfort due to varicose veins, VenaSeal could be the best treatment for you.
-To know more about this procedure, set appointment with one of the vein experts at Vein Institute of Pinellas.
+If you have been experiencing discomfort due to vein disease, VenaSeal could be the best treatment for you.
+To know more about this procedure, set up an appointment with one of the vein experts at Vein Institute of Pinellas.